pingcap/blog/github-discussions-bringing-the-open-source-community-closer-together-and-all-in-github.md

 <span style="text-align:center;text-decoration:underline;font-weight:bold">All in GitHub</span>

-* **GitHub Issues** is for collecting bug reports and new feature requests.
+* **GitHub Issues** is for collecting bug reports and feature requests.
-* **GitHub Discussions** is for publishing project information, including at least three types:
+* **GitHub Discussions** is for anything that requires agile communication, including at least three types:
     * RFCs for new features
     * Learning materials and project announcements
     * Q&A and other types of communication
 * **GitHub Projects** is for tracing development progress.
 Community members can participate in the collaboration.
 * **GitHub Pull Request** is for committing code.
 Community members can take part in the code review.

-With Discussions, project information alignment becomes centralized, transparent, and faster.
+With Discussions, **project information alignment becomes centralized, transparent, and faster**.

 Every question and answer made by community members is a contribution to the community knowledge base, and every 👍 they left in the RFC discussion page takes its part in the project's decision making.